ebourg/StrataDocs/pages/intro/getting_started/obtaining_strata.md

 </dependency>
 ```

+This dependency on the `strata-measure` module will provide access to all of Strata's pricing functionality and calculation APIs.
+For a full list of modules please see [Modules]({{site.baseurl}}/docs/#Modules).

 ## From GitHub Releases

 Strata is also released to GitHub through the standard [repository release pages](https://github.com/OpenGamma/Strata/releases).
 The downloads include: